hkt385/qworld/README.md

 # Problem Statement

-Quantum computing and post-quantum cryptography are becoming increasingly important, but many educational resources are highly technical and difficult for beginners.

-QWorld addresses this challenge by transforming complex quantum concepts into an engaging game-based learning experience.
+Quantum computing and post-quantum cryptography are becoming increasingly important, yet many educational resources remain highly technical and difficult for beginners.
+Learners often struggle to connect theoretical concepts with practical applications.
+QWorld addresses this challenge by transforming complex quantum concepts into an engaging, interactive, game-based learning experience.

 ---